Revisiting the proof theory of Classical S4: A counterexample for Prawitz's classical S4 system

-The restriction on $\Box$-I rule states that \emph{all} the assumptions in $[\Box\vec{B}]^k$ must be discharged by the application of $\Box$-I and the premiss $A$ must not depend on any assumption other than the ones in $\Box\vec{B}$.
+This restriction on $\Box$-I rule states that \emph{all} the assumptions in $[\Box\vec{B}]^k$ must be discharged by the application of $\Box$-I and the premiss $A$ must not depend on any assumption other than the ones in $\Box\vec{B}$.
+The reason for this is explained in item 4 of the proof of the critical lemma and it does not affect the completeness of the system.

-With this new rule, we have the following reduction:
+Together with this new $\Box$-I rule, we have the following reduction: